Sherlock7X/Sherlock7X.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hi, I am Wencan Xia, a PhD candidate in Financial Mathematics at the Hong Kong University of Science and Technology (HKUST) supervised by [Prof. Lixin WU](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=lixin-wu-malwu).
+Hi, I am Wencan Xia (夏文灿), a PhD candidate in Financial Mathematics at the Hong Kong University of Science and Technology (HKUST) supervised by [Prof. Lixin WU](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=lixin-wu-malwu).